CMMAI

 Additive masterbatches are used to:

-• Reduce static charge (anti-static)
+• Reduce static charge to create anti-static surfaces

-• Enhance slip or anti-blocking properties
+• Enhance slip and anti-blocking properties, improving film performance

 Applications span across automotive parts, food packaging, agricultural films, medical devices, and consumer electronics.
 They ensure that plastic products meet durability, safety, and performance standards under various environmental conditions.